How to screen record on iOS 11

 Related: iOS 11 problems and how to fix them

-In iOS 11, it’s easier than ever thanks to a new feature developed by Apple that allows anyone with an iPhone running on the latest software to record the screen whenever they like.
+In iOS 11, it’s easier than ever thanks to a recent feature developed by Apple that allows anyone with an iPhone running on the latest software to record the screen whenever they like.

 Read on for a full guide on how to record your iPhone screen, or check out our iOS 11 tips and tricks article for more advice on how to get the most out of your iPhone.